Exabyte-io/documentation/docs/compute/hpl-benchmark.md

 ```
 </details>

-The specification of AWS and Azure resources are as follow:
+The specification of Amazon Web Services (AWS) and Microsoft Azure (Azure) resources are as follow:

 |Provider  |CPU                                      |Memory (GB) |Disk (GB) |Bandwidth (Gbps)|
 |:---------|:---------------------------------------:|:----------:|:-------:|:---------------:|